-Settings: It is used to set the parameters of the robot arm, safety settings, system software upgrade, etc.
+Settings: It is used to set the parameters of the robot arm, to pass the settings, safety settings, system software upgrade, etc.

-1. 3.
-1 Toolbar
+1.3.1 Toolbar

 Window Language Tool Help

 Window: To adjust its size, you can make a selection in the 【Window】 drop-down menu or adjust the size by dragging the border of the window.